Coins of British India: Edward VII

 Coins featuring the effigy of Edward VII were issued in denominations of 1⁄12 anna, 1⁄2 pice, 1⁄4 anna, 1 anna, 2 annas, 1⁄4 rupee, 1⁄2 rupee and 1 rupee.

 All coins featured an uncrowned effigy of Edward VII by George William De Saules.
-This was a break from tradition, as only coins issued for use in the United Kingdom itself can an uncrowned effigy, whereas colonies and Dominions could only use an crowned effigy of the King wearing the heraldic Tudor Crown, the Ermine Robe of State, and the Collar of the Order of Bath.
+This was a break from tradition, as only coins issued for use in the United Kingdom itself can show an uncrowned effigy, whereas colonies and Dominions could only use a crowned effigy of the King wearing the heraldic Tudor Crown, the Ermine Robe of State, and the Collar of the Order of Bath.
 The 1 anna coin was the only coin issued to use the crowned effigy, whereas patterns for a 1⁄2 anna piece and gold and silver patterns for 1 anna pieces featured the crowned effigy as well.

 George V

-The 1911 Pig Rupee had to be quickly redesigned to insure that Muslims saw the symbol on the king's chest was an order featuring an elephant.
+The effigy of George V by Bertram Mackennal used here, although used on other coins in many parts of the British Empire, is a slight variation to the regular design in that the Most Noble Order of the Garter collar on the King's robe is replaced by the Order of the Indian Empire.
+The modification caused controversy, in that a 1911 One Rupee coin, also known as the Pig Rupee, had to be redesigned to ensure that Muslims did not confuse the elephant on the King's collar for a pig.